 When we gravitate towards long, slow-distance training, and stay away from high intensity, our aerobic capacity goes away real quick.
 We tend to become less aggressive in training as we get older and are less likely to do anything to improve our strength.
 But you can’t go through your later years trying to make everything as easy as possible all the time.
 Lifting weights is one way to boost fitness at any age.
 Even if you don’t lift weights it’s good to include hill training for cyclists and runners.

 Do you think the fitness industry caters to these people?

 What does a good workout look like for someone looking to push it over 50?
 There are some basic workouts that somebody over 50 should do.
-Long, slow-distance running, they need to keep on doing that.
+Long, slow-distance running — they need to keep on doing that.
 But it’s important to shift some of that over to high intensity.
 When it’s very intense and very hard, people shy away … that’s probably the case because they quit doing it some time before, and lost the capacity for that type of work.
-They need to get back into it slowly, again.
-Slowly reintroduce high intensity training by doing only one or two, 30-second intervals at high intensity once week.
+They need to get back into it slowly again.
+Slowly reintroduce high-intensity training by doing only one or two 30-second intervals at high intensity once week.
 Every two to three weeks add another.
-When you get to five minutes total high intensity intervals in a workout make them one-minute intervals with one-minute recoveries.
+When you get to five minutes total high-intensity intervals in a workout, make them one-minute intervals with one-minute recoveries.
 Do five of these.
-After several months you should be able to get to where you can do five times three minutes at high intensity, with a three-minute recoveries.
+After several months you should be able to get to where you can do five times three minutes at high intensity, with three-minute recoveries.
 Don’t rush it trying to get there.
-It may take six months that’s ok.
+It may take six months.
+That’s ok.
 You’re in this for a lifetime.
 Patience.
 Simply allow the body time to adapt.
 People don’t allow for adaptation.